wooooooooooooooowastaken/mcevzar.github.io/_posts/2017-05-10-Favourite-books-and-websites.md

 - [Center for Applied Rationality](http://rationality.org/) nonprofit aimed at turning cognitive science to cognitive practice, they made an awesome [rational habit checklist](http://2ho3pq1fpuw423qecr4886n1.wpengine.netdna-cdn.com/wp-content/uploads/2013/01/checklist_of_rationality_habits.pdf)

 - [Cognitive bias list](http://rationalwiki.org/wiki/List_of_cognitive_biases) your brain uses shortcuts and sometimes those don't lead where we want to go, here is a more graphical representation

 - [Cognitive Biases Poster](http://ritholtz.com/wp-content/uploads/2016/09/1-71TzKnr7bzXU_l_pU6DCNA.jpeg) -  well designed poster with a number of cognitive biases

-**Rationality books**

 - [The Dating Game - FREE](http://people.duke.edu/~dandan/stories/Dating.pdf) - short story about how (ir)rational is dating

 ### EFFECTIVE ALTRUISM (EA)

 **EA websites**

+- [The lifelong activist](http://lifelongactivist.com/) a great book that helped me prevent burnout, just rememeber **for every self-help book there is someone who needs to read the exact opposite**

 - [Effective Altruism Wiki](http://wiki.effectivealtruismhub.com/index.php?title=Effective_Altruism_Wiki) practical advice on how to spread the word about effective altruism